-State of Connecticut General Statutes as well as University of Connecticut regulations require each full-time or matriculating student born after December 31, 1956, to provide proof of adequate immunization or screening against measles, mumps, rubella, varicella, meningitis and tuberculosis before permitting such student to enroll at the university.
+State of Connecticut General Statutes require each full-time or matriculating student born after December 31, 1956, to provide proof of adequate immunization against measles, mumps, rubella, varicella, and meningitis.
+UConn Student Health and Wellness follows the American College Health Association guidance relative to tuberculosis screening and testing.

-Student Health and Wellness provides vaccinations, laboratory testing, and tuberculosis testing for Storrs based students.
-Regional Campus students should access their local providers.
+Student Health and Wellness provides vaccinations and related laboratory testing for eligible Storrs based students.
+Regional campus students should seek care with their local providers.

 Students in clinical programs may have additional vaccine requirements beyond the university requirements.
 Additional details can be found at the Office of Clinical Placement Coordination.